oracle-livelabs/multicloud/wls-for-oke-wko/deploy-operator/deploy-operator.md

 * Install the WebLogic Kubernetes Operator to Kubernetes Cluster.

-## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Kubernetes Cluster
+## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to WebLogic for OKE Stack [WLS for OKE]
 In this Task, we creats the configuration file *.oci/config* and *.kube/config* in */home/opc* directory.
 This configuration file allow us to access Oracle Kubernetes Cluster (OKE) from this virtual machine.